gaepdit/air-web/docs/Workflows/Work-entries/Work-Entry.md

 * A new Work Entry can be entered from a Facility.
 * The Work Entry can be edited.
-* Saving a Compliance Event-type Work Entry updates the Data Exchange.
 * Enforcement can be started from a Compliance Event-type Work Entry.
+* Saving a Compliance Event updates the Data Exchange.
 * A Work Entry can be deleted/restored *(not shown)*.
 * Comments can be added and edited.
 * A Comment can be deleted *(not shown)*.